eduardiazf/rfcs/text/0000-migrations.md

        migrate plan                           Creates a migration without applying it migrate apply                          Applies all unapplied migrations
-       migrate discard                        Discard changes of the draft mode migrate run-post-hook [migration]      Runs a specific post hook of a migration (Useful for implementing hooks) migrate run-pre-hook [migration]       Runs a specific pre hook of a migration  (Useful for implementing hooks)
+       migrate discard                        Discard changes of the draft mode
 ```

 Let's discuss a few questions.